shakacode/react_on_rails/docs/guides/configuration.md

   ################################################################################
   ################################################################################
   # CLIENT RENDERING OPTIONS
-  # Below options can be overriden by passing options to the react_on_rails
+  # Below options can be overridden by passing options to the react_on_rails
   # `render_component` view helper method.
   ################################################################################
   # default is false